Narayana108/vedic_knowledge/SSSP/sadhana.md

 5. Gurupasatti (devotion and self-surrender to God as Śrī Rādhā Kṛṣṇa)

 Devotion and self-surrender to guru.
-Best realised as a part in Prapatti, and not as an independent means, although it can be so.
+Best realized as a part in Prapatti, and not as an independent means, although it can be so.